melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The assessment estimates parameters for natural mortality of females and males, and sex-specific growth parameters.
 Year class strength is estimated as deviations from a Beverton-Holt stock-recruitment relationship beginning in 1970.
-Steepness of the Beverton-Holt stock-recruitment relationship is fixed at the mean of the prior, 0.72.
+Steepness of the Beverton-Holt stock-recruitment relationship is fixed at the mean of the prior ($h$ = 0.72).